 What are we doing?

-The Youth Domestic and Family Violence Strategy 2019 – 2022 (the Strategy) is a coordinated approach to addressing the needs of young people who commit, or who are victims of, domestic and family violence, and come into contact with the Youth Justice system.
+The Youth Justice Domestic and Family Violence Strategy 2019 – 2022 (the Strategy) is a coordinated approach to addressing the needs of young people who commit, and/or who are victims of, domestic and family violence, and come into contact with the Youth Justice system.